-Goals: To obtain a basic understanding of the key concepts of Solid State Physics, especially the use and basic applications of quantum mechanics in problems of pedagogical and practical importance.
-The course objectives will be accomplished through lecture and discussion of selected topics in class, and by students working through the assigned parts of text.
+Goals: To obtain a basic understanding of the key concepts of

+Solid State Physics, especially the use and basic applications of quantum mechanics in problems of pedagogical and practical importance.
+The course objectives will be accomplished through lecture and discussion of selected topics in class, and by students working through the assigned parts of text, including the assigned homework problems.
+Assessment will come from exams and assigned homework.

-Topics: Fundamental physical properties of crystalline solids are discussed in terms of the basic principles of classical and quantum physics.
-Crystal structure, lattice vibrations, specific heat, energy band theory of metals, semiconductors and insulators.
+Topics: Fundamental physical properties of crystalline solids discussed in terms of the basic principles of classical and quantum physics.
+Crystal structure, lattice vibrations, specific heat, energy band theory of metals and semiconductors and insulators, electrical transport in metals and semiconductors, optical and magnetic properties, and superconductivity.